-An exciting new venture for us, we are now opening our (fully insured) doors to help other businesses with their product manufacture.
-Eqco has been making customised horse, human and dog products to order for customers for over six years and now has two wonderful machinists with a combined sewing experience of more than 60 years who can turn their hands to pretty much any sewing job there is.
+Eqco has been making customised horse, human and dog products to order for customers for almost seven years and has wonderful machinists with a combined sewing experience of more than 60 years who can turn their hands to pretty much any sewing job there is.

-We have 12 industrial machines and can offer in-house embroidery and heat transfer vinyl personalisation plus still, cut-out and even lifestyle photography.
+We have almost 20 industrial machines and can offer in-house embroidery and heat transfer vinyl personalisation plus still, cut-out and even lifestyle photography.

 Manufacturing is a bit of a behemoth so the below information is something of an opening gambit.
 We'd love to talk to you on the phone about your ideas and to see how we can help.
 We're on 01442 842305 if you're so inclined (you might need to leave a message letting us know when's a good time to ring back if the machines are in full swing).